GeDiez/react-use-formless/example/README.md

 }
 ```

-2. options? you can validate in just one Object and anymore also handle
+2. **options(optional)** you can validate in just one Object and also add handlers for success or error
 ```js
 {
   validate: ({ values }) => {